 Amongst these factors are ‘Tribe’, ‘Belonging’, and ‘Putting Loved ones first’; living in close communities appears to be a key contributor to enhancing both the quality and the duration of the lives of the elderly people living in blue zones.

 Building strong and meaningful relationships is vital for our happiness, our well-being, and our general health.
 Here is an impressive example from a community of Japanese women whose mental and physical health deserves recognition.

 The Amas of Japan

-Their endurance, their resilience and their attitude is unparalleled by most people in the western-world.
+Their endurance, their resilience and their attitudes are unparalleled by most people in the Western world.
 They’re breathtakingly impressive!

 On a documentary with Sue Perkins on Channel 4, the Amas explained their secret for a happy life: community.
 The sense of companionship and support, they said, was what kept them going; it’s the thing that makes them happy, keeps them healthy and strong.
 They value the little things in life; gossiping with their friends, sharing a meal together, and simply being accompanied.

 For thousands of years, humans have travelled in tribes and built communities that could only thrive with the support of the entire group.
 The human species has come to dominate above all others thanks to our ability to coordinate large groups and form governments, nations, and hierarchies that enabled us to coexist in huge ‘tribes’.